 Content.
 Inquiry.
 Literacy.
 Citizenship.

-The Social Sciences offer students the opportunity to learn about the world and their place in it, think critically, read, write, and communicate clearly.
+The Social Sciences offer students the opportunity to learn about the world and its place in it, think critically, read, write, and communicate clearly.
 History, civics and government, geography, and economics are integral to the mission of preparing our students for college, careers, and civic life.
 These disciplines develop students’ understanding of the physical world, encourage their participation in our democratic system of government, teach them about our past, inform their financial choices, and improve their ability to make reasoned decisions based upon evidence.
 Moreover, these disciplines play a vital role in the development of student literacy because of a shared emphasis on text, argumentation, and use of evidence.